rsandrade/archives-worldmap/README.md

 # Archives World Map
-The open and collaborative Archives World Map (https://map.arquivista.net)
+The open and collaborative Archives World Map (https://map.arquivista.net), a dataset of public archives geolocalization.

 ISDIAH compliance with the mandatory fields.